mrsarm/django-coleman/README.rst

 Oldest Django versions
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``master`` branch works with Django 3.2 LTS, but you can use the same codebase with Django 4.x as well.
-The are a few more branches (though unmaintained):
+The ``master`` branch works with Django 4.2 LTS, and the are a few more branches (though unmaintained):

+* ``django/3.2``
 * ``django/2.2``
 * ``django/2.0``
 * ``django/1.11``

-With the source code that works for each version of Django, and maybe tweaking some configurations can works with older versions too.
+Each has the source code that works for each version of Django, and maybe tweaking some configurations Django Coleman can works with other versions too.

 Some screenshots